jehogit/merging-pulling-exercise/README.md

 - Share the github repo URL with the students

 ## Students:
+Note: lines starting with [GitHub] should be done through GitHub's web interface.

+- [GitHub] Fork the instructor's repo to your GitHub account

-- Clone the instructor's repo to your local hard drive using
+- Clone the forked repository to your local hard drive:

-`git clone <<instructor's github repo>>`
+`git clone <<forked github repo>>`

 - Cd to the new directory you just cloned

-- Create a new branch to make a change.
-Call your branch: <color-your_first_name-branch>, for example,
+- Create a new branch and check out the branch to make a change.
+Call your branch: <color-your_first_name-branch>, for example:

 `git checkout -b red-firstname-branch`

-(Specifying -b causes a new branch to be created as if git-branch were called and then checked out.)
+(Specifying `-b` causes a new branch to be created as if git-branch were called and then checked out.)

-Let's edit rainbow.md to add you color and name to it.
+Let's edit rainbow.md to add you color and name to it using your favorite text editor.

 - Add your name to the list: list your first name underneath your favorite color, for example, under the Red section,